czm23333/TransparentReflect/README.md

 You need to create a shadow class with a @ShadowExtend annotation instead of a @Shadow annotation.

 Then declare shadow override methods with @ShadowOverride annotations to override methods declared in the actual class.

+@ShadowAccessor, @ShadowAccessorGetter and @ShadowAccessorSetter are now available to provide access to protected members of existing objects.

 You can still use @Shadow, @ShadowGetter and @ShadowSetter.
 They can access protected members now.